 agrees with the schematic.

-a matter of fact, in the list of required parts Morgan has the value
+critical, and it doesn't actually need to be mica.
+In the list of required parts Morgan has the value

 at .0001 mfd but the picture shows .001 mfd.
 The one I used is .005 mfd.